SoloDoloRolo/SoloDoloRolo/README.md

 - 🥔 Current focus is: Game Development with a hope to work on A.I. with NPCs in games.
 - 🎣 I'm heading into my first internship at Collin's Aerospace!
 - 🥅 2023 Goals: Consistency on all of the projects that I have lined up.
 Spending at least 4 hours a week on them.
-- ⚡ Fun fact: I am a huge fan of gaming whether it's an indie game or a AAA title.
+- ⚡ Fun fact: I am a huge fan of gaming whether it's an indie games or a AAA titles.